rkyzk/your-poetry/documents/README.md

 |9|user redirect|—|Log out and go to "/poems/create"|Redirected to "Home."|Redirected to "Home."|pass|[image ](./images/manual-tests/WritePoems/9.png)|2023/7/28|

 #### Edit poems
-- Go to "/poems/27/edit," which is the edit page for the poem written in test no. 3 in the previous 'Write poems' section.
+Go to "/poems/27/edit," which is the edit page for the poem written in test no. 3 in the previous 'Write poems' section.<br>

 Test No.|Feature|Preparation Steps if any|Test Steps|Expected results|Actual results|Pass/Fail|image|Date|
 |:---| :--- | :--- |:---| :--- | :--- |:---|:---|:---|